 Next, let the fudge cool just a few minutes then cut it into squares, leaving all in the pan.
 Let the fudge sit and get cold.
 Leaving it overnight is fine.
 Then turn out the fudge, breaking it up along the cut lines.

 How to Tell Whether the Mixture Has Boiled Enough

 While boiling, the use of a candy thermometer is standard practice to ascertain whether the syrup mixture has reached the right temperature.
 But I'm going to be a cooking heretic here; I don’t trust the thermometer.
 Instead, I prefer to test the mixture in cold water to see if I get a certain shape.
 (We’ll talk more about that in a moment.)

 Why would a working thermometer not be reliable?
 Weather can affect the candy, particularly humidity.
 Humidity can retard the progress of the cooking.
 When it is humid, the temperature should be a little higher.
 At high altitudes, the temperature should be a little lower.
 (Of course, a humid day on a high mountain could complicate matters.)
 It is always best to double-check the thermometer’s readings with the water test because the right consistency, not the temperature, is the goal.

 What is the water test?
 Once a candy has cooked to its proper consistency, a tiny quantity of the mixture, dropped into cold water, will produce a particular kind of result.
 Fudge, toffee, and hard candy are all different from one another.
 A toffee must cook longer than a fudge.
 A hard candy must cook longer still.
-When making fudge, if, with your fingers, you can form a soft ball from the syrup dropped in the water, that is the signal that the fudge has cooked enough.
+When making fudge, if, with your fingers, you can form a soft ball from the syrup dropped in the water, then the fudge has cooked enough.

 When doing the water test, it is advisable to take the pan off the stove, so the mixture does not continue to cook.
 Below is a list of various outcomes depending on the type of candy being cooked.
 Soft ball and medium soft ball are the stages sought for most fudges.